 Windows, external doors and joinery

 Repair category 1

-Notes The windows units are now in excess of 20 years old and as such are of an age and style where a degree of maintenance and eventual upgrading should be anticipated and budgeted for.
-Some of the window units were stiff to operate.
-A precautionary check of all windows and doors is always advised prior to purchase.
+Notes The window units are now in excess of 20 years old and as such, are of an age and style where a degree of maintenance and eventual upgrading should be anticipated and budgeted for.
+Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
+It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.